 Restroom Supplies

 There are no restrooms in the blinds, but we do allow you to visit “nature” outside the blinds or use a provided bucket toilet.
 We do provide toilet paper, but you might just want to bring your own Travel Toilet Paper and some small disposable bags to pack it out.
 And don’t forget hand sanitizer or wet wipes!
+I also like to have some Bamboo travel size tissues that are better for the environment (but more expensive than traditional tissues).
 As an Amazon Associate I earn from qualifying purchases through my links.

 Women’s Underwear